kartva/keymashed/README.md

 And so [54, 23, 23, 1, 1, 1, 0, 0, 0, ...
 23 more times ...] gets encoded as [(54, 1), (23, 2), (1, 3), (0, 26), ...] which is quite efficient.
 ```

-I'd like to make a quick note that I did some performance optimization and parallelization to get this running as smoothly as it does - shoutout to [`cargo-flamegraph`](https://github.com/flamegraph-rs/flamegraph)!
+I did some performance optimization and parallelization using [`rayon`](https://github.com/rayon-rs/rayon) to get this running as smoothly as it does - shoutout to [`cargo-flamegraph`](https://github.com/flamegraph-rs/flamegraph)!

-You can observe the final outcome of this effect as a video:
+You can observe the final outcome of this lossy compression as a video:

 https://github.com/user-attachments/assets/489e3978-6acb-4a16-af49-40a0fb24831a